Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

 # Routing And Navigation

 Routing is an essential part of building single page applications.
-It is the main machanism for switching the currently active page for any program.
+It is the main mechanism for switching the currently active page for any program.
 The idea revolves around a simple concept: listen to changes in the URL and react to those changes in the application.
 These changes can be manual when the user enters a URL in the address bar by hand or they could programmatic where the application itself changes the URL.
 An important characteristic of routing in single page applications is that the application reacts to the changes of the URL *without* reloading the entire page.
 This means the application maintains its state as route changes which is great because you can pass data around pages when you switch between them, for example passing information about the currently logged in user without having them to login again every time they navigate to another page.
 However, since the application maintains its state, it should be able to *retain* it if the user happens to fully refresh the page using F5.
 So we have to think about the *re-initialization* conditions when a full refresh occurs.
 More on that later, for now let us start with the simple examples.

 ### Listening For URL Changes